 High-end ERP solutions promised the extensive functionality required, however this came at an unrealistic cost, both in terms of licence fees and the sheer length of time required to implement.

-The two packages KBC finally short listed and explored in depth were time@work and SharpOwl.
+The two packages KBC finally short listed and explored in depth were [email protected] and SharpOwl.

-“There were three main reasons we selected the time@work solution” commented Jonathan, “firstly, our end-users and project managers preferred the more intuitive and easy to use interface of time@work and we had identified end-user acceptance as being key to project success.
-Secondly the variety of reporting options in time@work made me feel very confident that I would be able to deliver a high level of management information.
-Perhaps of most importance however we felt the time@work team at systems@work were clearly committed to providing a solution to KBC’s business needs rather than just a software package”
+“There were three main reasons we selected the [email protected] solution” commented Jonathan, “firstly, our end-users and project managers preferred the more intuitive and easy to use interface of [email protected] and we had identified end-user acceptance as being key to project success.
+Secondly the variety of reporting options in [email protected] made me feel very confident that I would be able to deliver a high level of management information.
+Perhaps of most importance however we felt the [email protected] team at [email protected] were clearly committed to providing a solution to KBC’s business needs rather than just a software package”

 Invoicing has been streamlined too – at the end of every month draft invoices are produced by the finance team and emailed to the Project Managers.
 When they have been reviewed and any alterations made, the invoices are printed and mailed to the clients.